-Net realizable value and obsolescence charges for the period from January 1 through May 17, 2023 (Predecessor) includes an aggregate \$24 million charge for Brandon Shores inventories.
+Net realizable value and obsolescence charges for the period from January 1 through May 17, 2023 (Predecessor) includes an aggregate \$24 million charge for Brandon Shores coal and materials and supplies inventories.
 See Note 10 for additional information on the Brandon Shores recoverability assessment.